MFC-Caltech/MFC-Caltech.github.io/index.md

   This is the documentation for the MFC (Multicomponent Flow Code).
   The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
-MFC was developed at Caltech by a group of post-doctoral scientists and graduate research students under the supervision of Professor Tim Colonius.
+MFC was developed at Caltech by a group of post-doctoral scientists and graduate students in Professor Tim Colonius's research group.
 These contributors
   include:
 * Dr. Spencer Bryngelson
 * Dr. Kevin Schmidmayer